k98kurz/micropycelium/notes/build.md

 Note that the devices I use for testing are ESP-32 devices from M5stack.
 This guide assumes a `~/Documents/repos` directory where all repositories will exist.

+## Node Customization

+Several node implementations are provided in the `devices` directory.
+Modify the `mpnode.py` file to customize the node's behavior before you deploy.
+If you do not want it frozen into the firmware, you can instead use it as a main.py file; freezing it into the firmware makes deployment easier (main.py file is just 2 lines).

 ## Environment Setup

 First, if you are using ESP32, ensure that the esp-idf tool is installed